zowe/docs-site/docs/user-guide/configure-caching-service-ha.md

 Zowe uses the Caching Service to centralize the state data persistent in high availability (HA) mode.
 If you are runnning the caching service on z/OS there are two storage methods: `inMemory` or `VSAM`.
 If you are running the caching service off platform, such as a linux or windows container image, it is also possible to specify `redis`.

+To learn more about Caching Service, see [Using the Caching Service](../extend/extend-apiml/api-mediation-caching-service.md).

 For users

 - **inMemory**